gempir/relaybroker/README.md

 Loglevel can be changed via env var "LOGLEVEL".
 The options are debug, info and error.
 Info is default.

+The ip/port relaybroker listens to can be changed via the env var "BROKERHOST".
+The default is ":3333" which means it listens to port 3333 on local and external devices.

 ### Docker
 Run relaybroker as a docker container like this: